PHOTOS: Dayton vs. Saint Francis

 39

-Dayton against Saint Francis on Monday, Nov.
+Dayton players stand for the national anthem before a game against Saint Francis on Monday, Nov.
 4, 2024, at UD Arena.
 David Jablonski/Staff

 Cookie Settings